-Do everything from adding new users and groups, manage devices, configure security settings (like 2-factor authentication), add new custom domains for your business which can be used for Gmail, and even enable fun features like Inbox by Google for your employees.
+Do everything from adding new users and groups, manage devices, configure security settings (like 2-factor authentication), add new custom domains for your business which can be used for Gmail.

 Most, if not all of the features in G Suite have to be enabled by the administrator in order to be used.
 Some of these are also only available in higher plans.
 If a feature is not enabled and a user tries to access it, they’ll see a “not available” message (as seen below).

 Here are some additional features that we don’t use at Kinsta very often, but you might be interested in: